Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Two classes of asymmetric copulas

 The GH family is highly flexible, encompassing many known distributions as special cases.
 For example, when $\lambda=(d+1)/2$, it corresponds to a $d$-dimensional hyperbolic distribution.
 When $\lambda>0, \psi>0$ and $\chi=0$, the distribution is known as the variance-gamma, generalized Laplace, or Bessel function distribution.
 Setting $\lambda=-1/2$ yields the normal inverse gamma (NIG) distribution.
 Particular attention is given to the case where $\lambda=-\nu/2, \chi=\nu$ for some $\nu>0$ and $\psi=0$.
-Under this parameter setting, the mixing distribution is $\mathrm N^-(-\nu/2,0,\nu)\overset{d}{=}\mathrm{IG}(\nu/2,\nu/2)$, and the GH family reduces to a class of asymmetric or skew $t$ distributions, known as the \emph{GH skew-$t$} distribution.
-This class of skew-$t$ distributions and their associated copulas were first introduced by \cite{DemartaMcNeil2005} and has since been widely applied in risk management and financial econometrics, as highlighted in the Introduction.
+Under this parameter setting, the mixing distribution is $\mathrm N^-(-\nu/2,\nu,0)=_d\mathrm{IG}(\nu/2,\nu/2)$, and the GH family reduces to a class of asymmetric or skew $t$ distributions, known as the \emph{GH skew-$t$} distribution.